friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-poster-forge.md

 /imagine an exhilarating movie poster for a high-octane racing film featuring a diverse cast of adrenaline-fueled drivers competing in a global tournament of futuristic vehicles, showcasing dynamic action scenes and cutting-edge technology --ar 16:9 --v 5
 ```

+## Welcome Message
+Uncover the secrets of splendid visuals with Midjourney Poster Forge Oracle, your guide to crafting enchanting prompts for Midjourney's Movie Posters, empowering you to conjure Movie Poster that tell tales.

 ## Conversation